 According to the US Bureau of Labor Statistics, the retail trade sector is among the largest employers of the private-sector workforce in the country.
 Consumer demands and the latest technologies are revolutionizing the way that we shop as well as the way that we display and purchase goods—which also sparks the criminal element to pursue new and different ways to steal and exploit the retail business and the retail customer.
 Cyber crimes, organized retail crime, and a host of other illicit activities are now everyday occurrences in the retail setting.
 All of this requires individuals that are creative, flexible, dedicated, focused, disciplined, and hard-working.

-Those involved in loss prevention as a profession are often educated and highly experienced.
+Those involved in loss prevention as a profession are now educated and highly experienced.
 They are required to balance different roles and take on new responsibilities on a regular basis.
 There are accredited, industry-specific certifications (like those provided by the Loss Prevention Foundation) that offer educational opportunities and help establish industry best practices.
 There are established approaches to all elements of a loss prevention manager’s role, from shoplifting prevention and employee interviewing techniques to employee management and leadership skills.

 Loss prevention reflects our evolving business strategies, sending the message that we serve to prevent all types of losses and enhance the business plan.
 Moving beyond strategic changes, this also embraces the retail world as a whole, operating as partners and securing a place as part of the successful business model.

 So what is a loss prevention manager?
 Those seasoned professionals who serve the retail industry each and every day may each provide a slightly different answer based on their background and experience.
 But the message will ultimately be the same.
 Whether covering one store or one hundred, these are the people who protect and serve the retail industry—as partners, as innovators, and as professionals.

 This article was originally published in 2016 and was updated July 19, 2018.